jolegrand10/circe/ReadMe.md

 Commit !

 ## 2nd step.
 Set-up project metadata
 At the root of the project, create a `pyproject.toml` file, to gather standardized (PEP 621) project metadata.
-Customize the template herebelow:
+Customize the template below:

 ```
 [project]